Stampy Usage Guide

 Rev. 1 Production

-Purple PCB marked with
+Purple PCB marked with X3

-on top-side of PCB with Elephant logo16Mbit (2MB) of flash memory
+on top-side of PCB with Elephant logo

 Has VBUS detection pin on GPIO9